-The Location Offset is applied at a fixed rate of 16.5 per cent of Qualifying Australian Production Expenditure (QAPE) on an eligible film or television production that:
+The Location Offset is applied at a fixed rate of 30 per cent of Qualifying Australian Production Expenditure (QAPE) on an eligible film or television production that:

-- commences principal photography on or after 10 May 2011, or - is predominantly an animated production that commences production of the visual image on or after 10 May 2011.
+- commences principal photography on or after 1 July 2023, or - is an animated production that commences production of the animated image on or after 1 July 2023.

 For productions commencing on or after 8 May 2007 and before 10 May 2011, the Location Offset is applied at a fixed rate of 15 per cent.
-Please contact the Screen Industry Section of the Department if your production falls within this period to discuss eligibility requirements.
+For productions commencing on or after 10 May 2011 and before 1 July 2023, the Location Offset is applied at a fixed rate of 16.5 per cent.
+Please contact the Screen Incentives Section of the Department if your production falls between these dates to discuss eligibility requirements.

 In order to access the Location Offset, an applicant must obtain a certificate from the Minister for the Arts (the Minister).
+A certificate will be issued by the Minister where a production meets the relevant requirements set out in Division 376 of the ITAA97.
+The Minister will also formally determine a production's QAPE and record the QAPE amount on the certificate.
 These guidelines outline the required processes for obtaining a certificate.

-A certificate will be issued by the Minister where a production meets the relevant requirements set out in Division 376 of the ITAA97.
-The Minister will also formally determine a production's QAPE and record the OAPE amount on the certificate.

 Where a certificate is issued, the applicant company is able to claim the offset in its income tax return for the relevant income year.
 The relevant year for the Location Offset is the year in which QAPE ceased being incurred.